-How to install eSIM on iPhone with QR code
+How to Install eSIM on iPhone Using QR Code

 Detailed instructions on installing and activating an eSIM on your iPhone using QR code.

-How to install eSIM on iPhone with QR code
+How to Install eSIM on iPhone Using QR Code

 💡

-The actual steps and interfaces vary depending on the iOS version and the iPhone model.
-This article explains eSIM installation for iOS 17 and iOS 16.
+Note: The actual steps and interface may vary depending on the iOS version and the iPhone model.

 Before proceeding, please make sure that: